opentable/webflux-large-response-spring/README.md

 - Jetty 9.4.15.v20190215 and above (tested up to Jetty 9.4.24.v20191120)
 - Java 8 and above (tested up to Java 11)

-Note that the issue is only related to the Spring/Boot version and not the Jetty or Java versions.
+Note that the issue is only impacted by the Spring/Boot version and not the Jetty or Java versions.

-We tested various combinations of Spring, Spring Boot, Jetty, and Java versions and determined that the issue is introduced only with an update to Spring 5.1.7/Spring Boot 2.1.5, regardless of which Jetty or Java version is used.
+We tested various combinations of Spring, Spring Boot, Jetty, and Java versions and determined that the issue is introduced only with an update to Spring 5.1.6/Spring Boot 2.1.5, regardless of which Jetty or Java version is used.

 The issue is *not* exhibited on Spring 5.1.5/Spring Boot 2.1.4, regardless of which Jetty or Java version is used.